mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 Coincidentally I heard Dr Will Cole], speaking in [KetoTalk #45](http://ketotalk.com/2016/12/45-very-low-ketones-while-fit-cold-hands-feet-sleep-raising-ketones-salt-excessive-calories/), say eating too few calories causes fat cells to not release fat.
 I've been eating significantly under my daily calorie limit (because I'm just not hungry) and for the last few days have done a lot more walking; I may have tipped the hormonal balance out of my favor.

 So my first attempt at breaking this stall is to continue on my keto, being mindful to hit my [calculated](https://keto-calculator.ankerl.com/) daily calorie intake.

+<a name="lore"></a>
+### Keto lore

+* **bulletproof coffee** - [Brewed hot coffee mixed with unsalted butter, ghee, MCT (medium-chain triglyceride) oil, or coconut oil](https://www.nytimes.com/2014/12/14/style/the-cult-of-the-bulletproof-coffee-diet.html).
+It's _not_ essential for keto.
+You don't _need_ special coffee beans, butters, or MCT oils, although you may choose later on to try more expensive offerings.
+(In fact, I consume most of my carbs one tablespoon at a time of [Trader Joe's Coconut Creamer](https://www.traderjoes.com/fearless-flyer/article/2118).
+I still hold my head up.)<a name="bulletproof_coffee"></a>

+* **bacon** - Through publicity, bacon is the gateway drug to keto.
+Most of us don't have it for breakfast, lunch, dinner, and snack.
+If it fits your macros, and you desire it, consume.
+If it doesn't, don't.<a name="bacon"></a>

+* **ketone test strips** - Show urine ketone level, available through pharmacies.
+Completely unnecessary, save your money for good meats.
+If you're eating less than 20 g carbs/day you're in ketosis.<a name="strips"></a>

 <a name="education"></a>
 ### Get educated